-- 1. The judgment shall be divided into two parts: - a) the findings, setting out the factual and legal reasons supporting the Chamber's decision; and - b) the disposition by the Chamber. - 2.
-Where there is no unanimity, a judge may write a separate or dissenting opinion, in which case, it shall be attached to the judgment. - 3.
-The Chamber shall examine all counts in the Indictment and consider all arguments raised during the trial. - 4.
-The findings in the judgment shall respond to the written submissions filed by all of the parties. - 5.
-The disposition by the Chamber shall set out each crime committed by an Accused, the applicable law, the sentence and any reparations. - 6.
-The judgment shall be signed by all the judges of Chamber, as well as the Greffier.
+- 1. The judgment shall be divided into two parts: - a) the findings, setting out the factual and legal reasons supporting the Chamber's decision; and - b) the disposition by the Chamber.

+2. Where there is no unanimity, a judge may write a separate or dissenting opinion, in which case, it shall be attached to the judgment.

+3. The Chamber shall examine all counts in the Indictment and consider all arguments raised during the trial.

+4. The findings in the judgment shall respond to the written submissions filed by all of the parties.

+5. The disposition by the Chamber shall set out each crime committed by an Accused, the applicable law, the sentence and any reparations.

+6. The judgment shall be signed by all the judges of Chamber, as well as the Greffier.
 A dissenting judge shall, however, only sign his or her dissenting opinion.
-The judgment shall include: - a) the date of the hearing(s); - b) the date of issuance of the judgment; - c) the full name of the judges who conducted the trial; - d) the full name of the Co-Prosecutors: - e) the full name of the Greffiers; - f) the full name, place of residence, birth date, birthplace, and occupation of the Accused and the Civil Parties; - g) the full names of the lawyers; and - h) the appellate rights of the parties and the conditions and time limits for appeals. - 7.
-The original judgment shall be signed, as set out above, on the day the judgment is issued, at the latest.
+The judgment shall include:

+- a) the date of the hearing(s);

+- b) the date of issuance of the judgment;

+- c) the full name of the judges who conducted the trial;

+- d) the full name of the Co-Prosecutors;

+- e) the full name of the Greffiers;

+- f) the full name, place of residence, birth date, birthplace, and occupation of the Accused;

+- g) the full names of the Civil Parties and, where requested by the Civil Party Lead Co-Lawyers, their place of residence, birth date, birthplace and occupation;

+- h) the full names of the lawyers; and

+i) the appellate rights of the parties and the conditions and time limits for appeals.

+7. The original judgment shall be signed, as set out above, on the day the judgment is issued, at the latest.
-1 Previous Rule 23(6)(b) [relocated to Rule 100 following the 7th Plenary Session pending anticipated revision of this Rule by a later Plenary].